ChristopherCFleming/FauxFlix/README.md

 * Modal to display detailed video information on click before video show page
 * Cache videos to reduce pull on Amazon AWS
+* Make mobile friendly
+* Currently, only the banner video uses React hooks.
+I'd like to update all components to use them.